 If your campaign or workflow only uses one language, but that language is different from the language used on your iOS device, you must change our iOS device language to properly display your app workflow.
 This in particular pertains to default navigation buttons or system messages.
 The steps to change your device language are outlined below:

 2. On the left hand side, select General.

 3. On the right hand side, select Language and Region.

 4. Tap 'iPad Language' to open the iPad or iPhone language selection (see image above), scroll through and tap to select the language you wish to change to, then confirm your changes.

-It takes a little while for the iOS device to reconfigure the new language, during which the screen might be blank for a few seconds, but once this process is complete your iOS device is good to go.
+It takes a little while for the iOS device to reconfigure the new language, during which the screen might be blank for a few seconds.
+Once this process is complete, your iOS device is good to go.